lzell/AIProxySwift/README.md

 # How to update the package

-- If you set the dependency rule to `main` in step 2 above, then you can ensure the package is up to date by right clicking on the package and selecting 'Update Package'
+- If you set the dependency rule to `main` during installation, then you can ensure the package is up to date by right clicking on the package and selecting 'Update Package'

   <img src="https://github.com/lzell/AIProxySwift/assets/35940/aeee0ab2-362b-4995-b9ca-ff4e1dd04f47" alt="Update package version" width="720">